 From our beginning WOL Bird Haven, Inc. was established to take in companion birds from tiny finches all the way to the large Hyacinth Macaws.
-Unfortunately, due to funding, space and lack of enough volunteer help, we have made changes in this allowance.
-As of April 1st 2008, we only take in birds from conure size and larger.
-In other words, we no longer take in finch, lovebirds, budgies, canaries or cockatiel.
-This has been a very hard decision for our board to make, however one we had no choice in if we wanted to give the best care possible to the birds we take in.
+Unfortunately, due to funding, space, and lack of enough volunteer help, we have made changes to this allowance.
+As of April 1st, 2008, we only take in birds from conure size and larger.
+In other words, we no longer take in finch, lovebirds, budgies, canaries, or cockatiel.
+This has been a very hard decision for our board to make, however, one we had no choice in if we wanted to give the best care possible to the birds we take in.

-We strive to be available for support, information sharing and referral to current bird owners to help them enjoy and live with these beautiful creatures.
-The best way for us to do this is through our Facebook page (www.facebook.com/bhrescue) either on the public area or via private message.
+We strive to be available for support, information sharing, and referral to current bird owners to help them enjoy and live with these beautiful creatures.
+The best way for us to do this is through our Facebook page (www.facebook.com/bhrescue) either in the public area or via private message.
 If you need help please reach out to us here first.

 Who is Running Wings of Love Bird Haven?

 Wings of Love Bird Haven has board members that work together to make the decisions of how the Haven should be organized.
-On a day to day basis however the Executive director, 2 part time staff members and a few volunteers take care of the routine needs of the birds at the Haven.
+On a day-to-day basis, however, the Executive director, director-in-training, 1 part-time staff member, and a few volunteers take care of the routine needs of the birds at the Haven.